Bob Menendez: Trial, conviction, and sentencing

 Jury selection for Menendez's trial began on May 13, 2024.
 On June 4, an FBI agent testified about surveillance she had conducted against Menendez in May 2019 at Morton's The Steakhouse in Washington, D.C., where Menendez and his wife, Nadine, were dining with three others, including an Egyptian official.
 Agents also testified about a search they performed of a safe deposit box in New Jersey Nadine Menendez used, in which they found $80,000 in cash.
 The defense noted that Menendez himself had never accessed the safety deposit box.

 On June 6, the prosecution called former New Jersey attorney general Gurbir Grewal to the stand.
 Grewal told the court that in September 2019 Menendez invited him to a meeting at Menendez's office in Newark, at which Menendez complained about Grewal's office's treatment of Hispanic defendants in a trucking insurance fraud investigation; when Menendez made clear he was referring to an ongoing case, Grewal ended the meeting and left.

 Closing arguments took place on July 9 and 10.
 Jury deliberations began on July 12.
 On July 16, the jury convicted Menendez of all charges, including bribery, extortion, honest services fraud, obstruction of justice, and conspiracy.
 Sentencing was originally scheduled for October 29, but was delayed to January 29, 2025.

 On January 29, 2025, Menendez was sentenced to 11 years in prison.
 The start of his sentence was delayed to June 6, 2025, so he could attend his wife's trial for bribery and corruption charges in March.
 Outside the court, Menendez stated the "process is political and it's corrupted to the core [...]
 I hope President Trump cleans up the cesspool and restores the integrity to the system."

 On April 21, 2025, Menendez's wife Nadine was found guilty by a jury in her federal bribery trial.
 The jury returned a verdict of guilty on all counts.
-Among the fifteen counts were obstruction of justice and conspiring to make her husband an agent of Egypt.
+Among the 15 counts were obstruction of justice and conspiring to make her husband an agent of Egypt.
 Egypt had granted Wael Hana's company, IS EG Halal, a monopoly on halal meat imports to Egypt, and the company was used to funnel bribes to Robert and Nadine Menendez.

 Menendez's reporting date was then pushed back to June 17, 2025, to allow him to attend his stepdaughter's wedding.
 This was the final delay granted, with the judge stating that no further postponements would be allowed.
 Menendez began serving his sentence on June 17, 2025.
 He was originally incarcerated at the Federal Correctional Institution, Schuylkill, before being transferred to FCI Allenwood Low on July 1, 2025.

 On September 11, 2025, Nadine Menendez was sentenced to 4½ years in prison and three years of supervised release.
-Nadine's judge ordered her to report to prison on July 10, 2026.
+She was ordered to report to prison on July 10, 2026.